PeakTrace DNA Sequencing Basecaller

 - Low signal at the end of the DNA trace that is at the instrument noise level.

 - Delayed starts of the DNA trace signal indicating sample contamination issues with protein, excess DNA template or salt.

-- The level of free BigDye mix reagent (dye blobs) present.
+- The level of free BigDye reagent (dye blobs) present in the sample.